 - Invulnerability to bacteria and moulds – Since steel is non-porous, it is an unfriendly environment for mould, bacteria and other nasty little life forms that have no place in your bathroom.

-- Environmental friendliness – Whilst acrylic is produced by burning fossil fuels, steel, a natural raw material, is completely recyclable.
+- Environmental friendliness – while acrylic is produced by burning fossil fuels, steel, a natural raw material, is completely recyclable.
 It is an excellent choice if you are concerned with the health of the environment.

 Cons of Steel Baths

-If you have children or elderly people or someone with special needs in your family, then Steel tubs may not be the ideal choice as the surface can be very cold and slippery.
+If you have children or elderly or someone with special needs in your family, then Steel tubs may not be the ideal choice as the surface can be very cold and slippery.
 Also, steel being a good conductor of heat, the water in the tub tends to cool faster.
 They have another downside—when it comes to colour or design or shape, these offer very limited options.
 Customising a Steel tub to fit your particular requirement is not possible because of the properties of the metal.
 They also tend to chip, dent and rust.

 Compared to Cast Iron Baths

-Baths made of steel may look like cast iron bath, but they are much lighter in weight.
-Iron and granite in fact weigh more than steel baths, making installing tubs of steel enamel, quite a convenient affair.
-Therefore, they are both cost-effective, and easy to install.
+Baths made of steel may look like a cast iron bath, but they are much lighter in weight.
+Iron and granite, in fact, weigh more than steel baths, making installing tubs of steel enamel, quite a convenient affair.
+Therefore, they are both cost-effective and easy to install.
 Cleaning and maintaining is also-trouble-free.
 The enamel finish offers good resistance to most household chemicals and detergents, retaining its shine and colour for longer.
 Branded steel-enamel baths have additional properties like resistance to Ultra Violet light, ensuring that they do not fade under the effects of light.
 Bacteria and mould that thrive in moist bath environments cannot get an easy hold on your Steel bath because of the metal’s non-porosity.
 Besides, they blend well with most other bathroom tiles and fixtures, creating a seamless look.

 How do you choose the right the right one?